cac-admin/HPC-Workshop/README.md

 *oddEvenSync.py* is your program written in Python.

 *oddEvenParallel.py* is your program written in Python by modified to use Python multiprocessing to speed it up and use all avaliable cores.

+*HPC.ipynb* is a Jupyter notebook with all the workshop codes.